<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Assuming a $100 monthly investment and an annual return of 8%, an investor who starts at age 25 instead of age 35 would have an extra $200,000 in their account when they reach age 65.
 This example certainly underscores the importance of starting early, but it also illustrates the importance of repeated, continuous investment. $100 a month might not seem like a lot to start out with, but by sticking with it, both of the investors in our example amassed a significant nest egg that will be able to support them in retirement.

 Of course, how much we recommend that you invest towards your retirement is always based on your unique financial situation and goals.
-However, consider investing a minimum of 10% of your salary toward retirement through your 30s and 40s.
+As a rule of thumb, however, consider investing a minimum of 10% of your salary toward retirement through your 30s and 40s.
 So long as your individual circumstances allow, it should be a goal to maximize your contribution.

 • Compound growth opportunities (as evidenced by the example above)